About the Ehrenberg-Bass Institute

 We are considered an authority on marketing by many of the world’s biggest brands.
 We can help you make smarter marketing decisions, and grow your brands.

 Access a multi-million dollar R&D program in exchange for an annual financial contribution.
-Benefits include access to the online Corporate Sponsor Member’s Area, new marketing knowledge, in house marketing seminars, and expert advice.
+Benefits include access to an exclusive online website for Sponsors, new marketing knowledge, in house marketing seminars, and expert advice.

-Corporate Sponsors also have exclusive access to some of our Market Research Services.
-Learn more
+Ehrenberg-Bass Sponsors also have access to our Specialist Research Services.

 Name & Founders